Blackcraig Hill Walk

 You have to climb a hundred or two steps to

-to Craigbraneoch summit, good dry hiking.
-The
+the dam to Craigbraneoch summit, good dry

-safest and quickest way up or down.
+hiking.
+The safest and quickest way up or

 Large